Healing Muslim Marriages

 Allah SWT never mentions love between spouses in the Holy Qur’an; He mentions kindness and mercy.

-We as Muslims in the West will naturally be impacted by the Western philosophy of love — and it being an entity for a marriage to be successful and solid.
+We as Muslims in the West will naturally be impacted by the Western philosophy of love — and beliefs or understandings we may share with our fellow Brits,where solid marriages begin and end with Love.

 We may have developed a notion: if you don’t love someone, they are not worthy of your kindness or mercy.

-Whereas our beautiful religion time and time again reminds us everyone is to receive kindness and mercy — and love is an offshoot of this.
+Whereas our beautiful religion time and time again reminds us everyone is to receive kindness and mercy — and psychological and emotional understanding that love is a product from these.

 And who deserves your kindness and mercy in its most genuine state?
 Your spouse.

-Couples have come to themuslimcounsellor.com to speak about the patterns created in their marriage after experiencing issues such as the impact of past trauma, infidelity, in-laws, financial problems, intimate problems, parenting issues, and an imbalance in respect felt between both — to label a few.
+Couples have come to themuslimcounsellor.com to speak about the patterns created in their marriage after experiencing issues from the impact of past trauma, infidelity,undefined boundaries with in-laws, financial problems, intimate problems, parenting issues, and an imbalance in respect felt between both — to label a few.

 My work is to educate and empower the couple relationship to understand the communication, interpretations, resentments, and hurdles that have been created in and outside the marriage — to then create a space for collaboration for each individual on themes and morals they are feeling most affected by, so their individual needs and expectations are met in their Muslim marriage.